lo1gr/interview_questions/probability.md

-#### 13. On a dating site, users can select 5 out of 24 adjectives to describe themselves.
-A match is declared between two users if they match on at least 4 adjectives.
-If Alice and Bob randomly pick adjectives, what is the probability that they form a match?
-There are (5C4)=5 sets of 4 adjectives that Bob can receive that Alice chose.
-Similarly, there are (19C1)=19 adjectives that Bob can receive that were NOT given to Alice.

-Note that there are (24C5) different sets of adjectives that a test-taker can receive.

-[(5C4)x(19C1)+(5C5)x(19C0)]/(24C5)=41771≈0.2

-#### 14. A lazy high school senior types up application and envelopes to n different colleges, but puts the applications randomly into the envelopes.
-What is the expected number of applications that went to the right college?
-proba that 1 letter gets to right college is 1/n number of letters sent (and colleges) is n
-so:
-n * 1/n
-  - 1
-#### 15. Let’s say you have a very tall father.
-On average, what would you expect the height of his son to be?
-Taller, equal, or shorter?
-What if you had a very short father?
-  - Shorter.
-Regression to the mean
 #### 16. What’s the expected number of coin flips until you get two heads in a row?
 What’s the expected number of coin flips until you get two tails in a row?
 Let x the expected number of coin flips required for getting two heads in a row.
 1) if the first flip turns out to be tail - you need x more flips since the events are independent.
 Probability of the event 1/2.
 Since 1 flip was wasted total number of flips required (1+x).